-This website contains freely accessible textbooks produced by TU Delft teachers and used in bachelor and master courses.
-If you are interested in publishing your own Open Textbook, you can contact the TU Delft Library Education Support team at firstname.lastname@example.org.
+TU Delft Open Textbooks is a platform that contains freely accessible textbooks produced by TU Delft teachers and used in bachelor and master courses at TU Delft.
+You can find our latest publications below, or check out our full catalog.
+If you are interested in publishing your own TU Delft Open Textbook, you can learn about the publishing process at on our Information for authors page or contact the TU Delft Library Education Support team at firstname.lastname@example.org.
 Open Textbook publishing is a service that is provided by TU Delft Library to TU Delft teaching staff.

 Judith Bosboom, Marcel J.F.
 Stive

 This textbook on Coastal Dynamics focuses on the interrelation between physical wave, flow and sediment transport phenomena and the resulting morphodynamics of a wide variety of coastal systems.
 The textbook is unique in that it explicitly connects the dynamics of open coasts and tidal basins; not only is the interaction between open coasts and tidal basins of basic importance for the evolution of most coastal systems, but describing the similarities between their physical processes is highly instructive as well.
 This textbook emphasizes these similarities to the benefit of understanding shared processes such as nonlinearities in flow and sediment transport.
 Some prior knowledge with respect to the dynamics of flow, waves and sediment transport is recommended.

 The authors would like to track the reach and use of this Open Textbook.
 Therefore, they would be very pleased if you could fill out a form to provide information on your intended use of this book.
 The form also provides options to subscribe for update notifications and give feedback.

 Surveying and Mapping

 Christian Tiberius, Hans van der Marel, René Reudink, Freek van Leijen